pupilfirst/playbook/3-verified-timelines.md

 ## Next Steps

-That's the quick overview of our most important feature: Verified Timelines.
+That's the quick overview of our most important features: Verified Timelines.
 Currently, you update your timelines by notifying your SV.CO representative about major timeline events, but we have an exciting timeline editor in the works.

 This concludes Part 1 of our playbook.
 Next, we talk about [Startup Roles](4-startup-roles.md).